railwayapp/docs/src/docs/reference/deployments.md

 #### Removed
 When a new Deployment is triggered, older deploys in a `Crashed` and `Success` state are eventually removed - first having their status updated to `Removing` before they are finally `Removed`.
 Deployments may also be removed manually.

+## Ephermal Storage

+Every service deployment has access to 10GB of ephemeral storage.
+If a service deployment consumes more than 10GB, it can be forcefully stopped and redeployed.

+If your service requires data to persist between deployments, or needs more than 10GB of storage, you should add a [volume](/reference/volumes).

 ## Singleton Deploys

 By default, Railway maintains only one deploy per service.